TumeniNodes/old-pkarcs-do-not-use/README.md

 Basic options for doors are wood and metal types. (sorry, no glass types, you can add if you like)

-door:Acacia Wood
+Acacia Wood
-door:Apple Wood (typically known as just "wood" in Minetest Game), door:Aspen Wood, door:Jungle Wood, door:Pine Wood,
+Apple Wood (typically known as just "wood" in Minetest Game), Aspen Wood,

-door:Bronze,
-door:Copper,
-door:Iron,
-door:Steel,
+Jungle Wood,
+Pine Wood,

+Bronze,
+Copper,
+Iron,
+Steel,
 # pkarcs